Tables of subspace codes: Bounds for CDCs

 We remark that the general Echelon-Ferrers or multilevel construction contains the mentioned observation as a very easy special case.
 However, our knowledge on the size of an MRD code over $\operatorname{EF}_q(v)$ is still very limited.
 As mentioned, there is an explicit conjecture, which so far is neither proven nor disproved.
 Let the field size $q$, the constant dimension $k$, and the minimum subspace distance $d$ be fix, in order to ease the notation.
 By $V$ we denote the set of binary vectors of weight $k$ in $\{0,1\}^n$.
 Let $c(v)$ denote the maximum size of a known MRD code over $\operatorname{EF}_q(v)$ matching distance $d$.
 The optimal Echelon-Ferrers construction can be modeled as an ILP:

 This is implemented as \texttt{echelon\_ferrers}.
 However, the evaluation of this ILP is only feasible for rather moderate sized parameters.
 More sophisticated algorithmic considerations, unfortunately still unpublished, give bounds for the exact optimum of the Echelon-Ferrers construction, which is implemented as \texttt{ef\_computation}.
 A greedy-type approach has been considered by Alexander Shishkin, see \cite{Shishkin2014} and also \cite{shishkin2014cardinality}.
 It is implemented as \texttt{greedy\_multicomponent}.
 (However, we have not checked that all corresponding MRD codes for the involved Ferrers diagrams exist.)
 In \cite{gabidulin2011new,multicomponent} the authors considered block designs as skeleton codes.
+Further improvements on the Echelon-Ferrers construction can e.g.\ be found in \cite{trautmann2010new}.

 By choosing some explicit skeleton code and constructing the corresponding MRD codes in $\operatorname{EF}_q(v)$, one can obtain explicit lower bounds:

 \begin{Theorem}[{\cite[Example 59]{gorla2014subspace}}] For $q > 2$: \\ $A_q(10, 6, 5) \ge q^{15} + q^{6} + 2q^{2} + q + 1$, \\ $A_q(11, 6, 5) \ge q^{18} + q^{9} + q^{6} + q^{4} + 4q^{3} + 3q^{2}$, \\ $A_q(14, 6, 4) \ge q^{20} + q^{14} + q^{10} + q^{9} + q^{8} + 2( q^{6} + q^{5} + q^{4} ) + q^{3} + q^{2}$, \\ $A_q(14, 8, 5) \ge q^{18} + q^{10} + q^{3} + 1$, and \\ $A_q(15, 10, 6) \ge q^{18} + q^{5} + 1$ \end{Theorem} This is implemented as \texttt{Gorla\_Ravagnani\_2014}.